clarisse822/yuye0647_9103_tut2/README.md

 My first repository for IDEA9103 quiz 8

 # Part 1 — Imaging Technique Inspiration
+I initially considered employing the *Photomontage* technique, assembling multiple images into a cohesive work.
+However, due to complexity concerns, I ultimately opted for *Halftone Imaging*.
+This technology simulates continuous-tone images by using dots of varying sizes or spacing, thereby producing gradient-like effects.
+This approach draws inspiration from newspaper printing, where dot-based reconstruction of light and dark tones could effectively recreates our selected artworks through code generation.
+Composed of dots, each arranged differently, it seamlessly demonstrates the artwork while enabling natural transitions in color and light.
 ## Header 2
 ### Header 3
 #### Header 4